jdwh08/foxnote-quartzsite/content/Perceptron.md

 #### Multi-Layered Perceptron (MLP)
 We can now add additional **Hidden Nodes** in the middle going between inputs and outputs, creating a Multi-layered perceptron.
 - We can also add "background assumptions" via a bias, e.g., designing network structures so that connections don't exist between irrelevant things.
 This violates [[The Bitter Lesson (Machine Learning)]].
-- In the 1990s, we found that really only the final two layers would learn useful values (except [[Convolutional Neural Networks]])
+- In the 1990s, we found that really only the final two layers would learn useful values (except [[Convolutional Neural Network]])
 - Hand-crafted pre-processing needed to transform inputs into a more easy-to-learn space. #ds/ml/featureeng
 - Further evolves into [[Deep Learning]].